-I have concerns for the future of the endangered population of coastal emus and the lack of baseline monitoring undertaken.
+I have concerns that there has not been any baseline monitoring done in regard to the Endangered Population of Coastal Emu.
+RMS identified the route in 2006.
 Only recently have RMS trialled the attachment of satellite trackers.
-This project should have been started five years ago, when the route was identified, to get data on the location and the best possible crossing structures for the emus to continue utilising the Coldstream.
+This project should have been started five years ago to get data on the location and the best possible crossing structures for the emus to continue utilising the Coldstream.
 To suggest that RMS will build a land bridge post construction if the emus do not use the flood mitigation related under passes is unrealistic.
 There is no information in the monitoring strategy to outline how long or how many emus will trigger this very expensive addition.
 Is there money to be set aside for this project?
 Again without this, it is not a fully costed project against which the ecologically less destructive route option can be accurately compared.